MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/workflow-type-create-new.md

 # Create a new workflow type

-This topic describes how to create a workflow type in the Application Object Tree (AOT).
-In Finance and Operations, you enable the workflow process for a workflow document by creating workflow types that are used in the workflow configuration user interface.
+This topic describes how to create a workflow type in the Application Explorer.
+You enable the workflow process for a workflow document by creating workflow types that are used in the workflow configuration user interface.

 A workflow type defines information about: